 - Name and complete address of the establishment/factory (including pin code)

-- Provident Fund account number (format: state/office/establishment code/account number).
+- PF account number (format: state/office/establishment code/account number).
 The allotted account number stays the same until the member quits the factory/establishment and transfers the fund to the new employer.

 - Joining Date (establishment)